 Environmental Health and Safety (EHS) is responsible for developing, maintaining, and promoting policies, procedures, training and educational programs necessary to maintain a safe and healthy environment for our students, faculty, staff and the visiting public.
 We are committed to developing a culture where safety and health are core values and provide high quality services that facilitate WCM's education, research and clinical mission.

-EHS serves as the WCM biological, chemical, and radiation safety office by coordinating comprehensive hazardous material and workplace safety programs.
+EHS serves as the WCM biological and chemical safety office by coordinating comprehensive hazardous material and workplace safety programs.
 EHS takes appropriate steps to ensure that problems are identified and resolved in a timely manner.
 It coordinates reviews and responses to external agencies, many of which have the authority to cite, impose civil penalties, restrict or rescind operations, and/or remove or disapprove accreditation.
 EHS provides an emergency response for the College to situations that may include exposure to or the release of hazardous materials and/ or fire scenarios.
 We implement programs and services to minimize injuries or illnesses and reduce safety, health and environmental risks to Weill Cornell Medicine in a manner consistent with fiscal and environmental stewardship.

 - Promote a culture of safety and service that facilitates Weill Cornell Medicine's education, health care delivery and biomedical research mission.